 Watch out for the ranged mobs, if you aggro them, they will keep shooting you even if they are hitting another NPC.

-You might struggle here at 110 with ilvl below 830, but it really depends on your class.
+You might struggle here at 110 with low ilvl, but it really depends on your class.

 There is a bunch of murlocs on the shore of this lake.
 Recommended for classes with good AoE.

 Sometimes these mobs are required for a world quest and a lot of players will be killing them.